MA Inclusion (Special Educational Needs) (Online) MA / PGCert

-Our MA Inclusion (Special Educational Needs) equips you with essential skills and deep understanding of SEND policies and practices.
-This flexible, part-time distance learning course offers global perspectives and expert-led modules, enabling you to make a meaningful impact in inclusive education while advancing your career in this rewarding field.
+Our MA Inclusion (Special Educational Needs) helps you develop essential skills and a deep understanding of SEND policies and practices.
+This part-time online learning course brings together global perspectives and expert‑led teaching, enabling you to make a meaningful impact in inclusive education or allied fields while advancing your career.

-The MA Inclusion (Special Educational Needs) offers a flexible, part-time study experience, perfect for professionals in diverse educational, social care or health roles.
-It is also relevant to those with a personal interest in the subject.
+The MA Inclusion (Special Educational Needs) offers a flexible way to study, making it ideal for people working in education, social care, or health roles.
+It’s also perfect for anyone with a personal interest in SEND who wants to deepen their understanding.

 Dive deep into the complexities of SEN with expert-led modules and critical research designed to provide you with advanced skills and a nuanced understanding of inclusive practices.